Your Trusted Non-surgical Alternative to Spinal Fusion

-But there is another way.
-Centeno-Schultz has been using this alternative to spinal fusion for the last decade with great success (18).
+If information about spinal fusion surgery has you concerned or reticent, you should know that there are alternatives to having major spinal fusion surgery.
+There is another way.
+Centeno-Schultz has been using this alternative to spinal fusion for the last decade with great success (1).
 This groundbreaking procedure is a fusion substitute pioneered by our team at Centeno-Schultz, called the Perc-FSU Procedure.

 When patients go in for continual low back pain, they could be found to have chronic pain problems or degenerative disc disease — problems that won’t go away on their own.
 Instead of leaving them untreated and surely allowing the pain to get worse, spinal fusion surgery is often recommended.
 This surgery is done by fusing certain segments of the spine together, typically with bone and/or hardware, in order to prevent motion from that particular spinal segment.
 The idea is that, with little to no motion, further erosion and increased pain cannot occur.

 This answer is a bit more complicated because the research has shown that the success rate for spinal fusion is largely dependent on the reason someone needs surgery in the first place.
-In the largest published investigation to date, researchers looked at the results of 65 studies and more than 300,000 patients and found that the success rates were variable; there wasn’t, in this study, a definitive answer on the success rate of spinal fusion for surgical patients with low back pain, versus patients with low back pain who opted out of surgery (1).
+In the largest published investigation to date, researchers looked at the results of 65 studies and more than 300,000 patients and found that the success rates were variable; there wasn’t, in this study, a definitive answer on the success rate of spinal fusion for surgical patients with low back pain, versus patients with low back pain who opted out of surgery (7).
 Furthermore, there was no difference in pain levels between those who underwent spinal fusion and those who did not.
 For patients who had a slipped vertebra (otherwise known as spondyloisthesis), the spinal fusion procedure did have greater success; however, most patients who pursue spinal surgery are not in that category, but instead have chronic low back pain.
 The research shows that, for these patients that make up the majority, the fusion surgery did not make any distinguishable improvements upon their way of life.

 In a word, yes.
 Because complications resulting from spinal fusion are common, this procedure is considered major surgery.
-Research demonstrates that surgeons can underestimate complications (3), and that the serious complication rate of spinal surgery is 10-24%, according to an analysis that reviewed five larger studies on the same subject (4).
-Even when minimally invasive fusions were used, which are comprised of smaller incisions, the reported complication rate was 19%, with some studies reporting fusion complication rates as high as 31% (10).
+Research demonstrates that surgeons can underestimate complications (9), and that the serious complication rate of spinal surgery is 10-24%, according to an analysis that reviewed five larger studies on the same subject (10).
+Even when minimally invasive fusions were used, which are comprised of smaller incisions, the reported complication rate was 19%, with some studies reporting fusion complication rates as high as 31% (11).
 Side effects from spinal fusion can also include nerve damage and infection, among other problems that can lead to a need for more surgery.